Health insurance is often one of the first things you think about when moving to a new country. Costa Rica is no different.

 How Much Do You Need to Pay?

-The price of CAJA is mainly based on a percentage of your declared income at the time of the application at your local CCSS office.
+The cost of CAJA is primarily determined by a percentage of your declared income at the time of application at your local CCSS office.

 The only way to know the exact premium is to have an interview with CAJA staff during the application process.
 However, it’s reported that different staff may have different ways to calculate your premiums.